 Seriously, it really is.
 Which is strange because sailing sounds like a luxury type vacation but as someone who spent 3 weeks hopping around in the Greek islands by ferry, plane, and sailboat I can promise you that sailing really is the best deal. (you can read my island hopping post here)

 It makes sense when you think of it though.
 It’s your accommodation, your transportation, and even a bit of a guided tour and excursion when you consider the swim stops involved.
-So, if you have your heart set on seeing a bunch of different Greek islands, sailing is definitely the way to go.
+So, if you have your heart set on seeing a bunch of different islands, sailing in Greece is definitely the way to go.

 You’ll Probably Fall in Love with the Experience and Want to do it Again